 Vitamin D is a fat-soluble vitamin, which means we need bile to digest it.

-A sick liver or gallbladder can cause you to have difficulty digesting fats and thus getting fat soluble vitamins (A, E, D, and K) into your blood, even if you are eating plenty of vitamin D-rich food.
-If you aren’t producing enough bile, or your gallbladder is irritated or clogged, vitamin D deficiency may result.
+A sick liver or gallbladder can cause you to have difficulty digesting fats and thus getting fat-soluble vitamins (A, E, D, and K) into your blood, even if you are eating plenty of vitamin D-rich food.
+If you aren’t producing enough bile, or if your gallbladder is irritated or clogged, vitamin D deficiency may result.

 In my opinion, this is the most overlooked cause of vitamin D deficiency.
 Even if you have enough cholesterol in your skin, enough sun on your face, enough vitamin D, enough bile to digest the fats, excessive cortisol can block the receptors needed to receive vitamin D.

-Cortisol and steroids fit into the same receptors, so an influx of cortisol can take up the spaces that vitmain D needs to do its job.
+Cortisol and steroids fit into the same receptors, so an influx of cortisol can take up the spaces that vitamin D needs to do its job.

-These explanations also highlight some of the major reasons that supplementing with vitamin D doesn’t correct the deficiency.
+These explanations also highlight some of the major reasons on why supplementing with vitamin D doesn’t correct the deficiency.
 Pharmacies, in fact, sometimes dispense a form of vitamin D that doesn’t do any good.